-The man-at-arms said something to her that caused her to increase her pace.
+The man-at-arms said something that apparently agitated her, for she increased her pace.
 He thrust out his arm to block her way, forcing her to acknowledge his presence.
 She turned away from him and started in another direction.
 He grabbed her wrist to stop her.
 She pulled back and twisted her arm to break free of his grip.

 Kyle strode toward them with the gelding in tow, unmindful of those he bumped into along the way.
 When he arrived on the scene, he laid his hand on the man-at-arms’ shoulder and spun him around.
-“Leave her be,” he said.
+“Leave her be.”

 The astonished man-at-arms released the woman’s wrist.
 He shrugged off Kyle’s hand, his upper lip curled in a sneer.
 “Who do you think you are?” he said.
 His face, or what could be seen of it behind the nosepiece of his Norman helmet, might have been comely but for the stamp of dissipation upon it.
 His jowls were fleshy from overindulgence in food, and his eyes were bloodshot from too much ale and too little sleep.